Where the love of cricket begins

 Paul Collingwood MBE — England (68 Tests), 2010 T20 World Cup-winning captain, formerly England assistant coach

 Academy players must have their own full safety kit — helmet with rear guard, pads, gloves, and box.
 We championed the rear guard standard before the ECB mandated it.
-Comprehensive insurance through Sportscover and the ECB Coaches Association (Allianz/Zurich) — £10M public liability, £10M employers liability, £1M professional indemnity.
+Specialist sport insurance with £10M public liability cover.
 Zero overuse injuries in nine years.

 Weekly coaching observations across every player, filed to individual records.
 When we make a recommendation about your child’s progression, it’s backed by documented evidence — not opinion.